Sarah Biren

 Side Effects of ACV

-Tooth decay – Acidic foods and beverages such as apple cider vinegar can slowly weaken tooth enamel.
+• Tooth decay – Acidic foods and beverages such as apple cider vinegar can slowly weaken tooth enamel.
 This heightens the risk of tooth decay and cavities.
 Signs of damaged tooth enamel include sensitivity to sweet foods as well as cold or hot foods.
 Regularly consuming undiluted ACV presents the highest risk of tooth decay so it’s advisable to consume it diluted or part of a meal.

-Low potassium – ACV is linked to low potassium levels, also known as hypokalemia.
+• Low potassium – ACV is linked to low potassium levels, also known as hypokalemia.
 Mild hypokalemia does not always cause symptoms but moderate or severe cases can cause muscle weakness or paralysis.

-Blood sugar reduction – People with diabetes should discuss apple cider vinegar with a medical professional before consuming it.
+• Blood sugar reduction – People with diabetes should discuss apple cider vinegar with a medical professional before consuming it.
 Although research shows that vinegar can affect blood sugar levels, more studies must examine how this effect works.

-Digestive issues – Research indicates that ACV may help people feel full for longer by keeping the food in the stomach, which can lead to weight loss.
+• Digestive issues – Research indicates that ACV may help people feel full for longer by keeping the food in the stomach, which can lead to weight loss.
 However, retaining food can lead to nausea and indigestion.
-Additionally, undiluted ACV can worsen symptoms for those with acid reflux, stomach ulcers and other digestive problems.
+Additionally, undiluted ACV can worsen symptoms for those with acid reflux, stomach ulcers, and other digestive problems.

-To avoid these unwanted effects, avoid consuming large quantities of undiluted vinegar and keeping it on skin for extended periods of time.
+To avoid these unwanted effects, avoid consuming large quantities of undiluted vinegar and keeping it on the skin for extended periods of time.
 Instead, dilute the vinegar with water, drink it with a straw, or add it to foods like salad dressing and homemade mayonnaise.
 You can also dry by adding a small amount (i.e., 2 tbsp) to a larger amount of water (i.e., 1L).
 Until more research understands the long-term effects of apple cider vinegar, it’s advisable to consume it in moderation, about 10–30 millimeters (one or two teaspoons) a day.
 People with hypokalemia, diabetes, and digestive problems should speak with their doctors before consuming it.
 [4]

 Sources